-In 2000, we developed a new coder, TABARI ("Textual Analysis by Augmented Replacement Instructions").
-TABARI is based on the same natural language processing principles as KEDS, but is designed to be more easily extended, and also corrects some dysfunctional but deeply-embedded design characteristics of KEDS.
-TABARI is written in ANSI-standard C++ and therefore is easily transferred between computer operating systems.
 The system contains no proprietary components or code that is likely to become outdated due to operating system dependencies.
-(The disadvantage of this flexibility is that the user interface is keyboard driven, in contrast to the graphical interface of KEDS.)
+(The disadvantage of this flexibility is that the user interface is a keyboard driven "teletype" interface, in contrast to the graphical interface of KEDS.)
 The reference operating system for TABARI is Linux, but it has also been ported to the Solaris, Macintosh, and Windows operating systems.
 It is "open-source" software, which means that not only the program but also the source code are available for review and modification by the research community.

 TABARI is about 70-times faster than KEDS.
 Using an automatic coding mode that provides no screen feedback, TABARI codes 2000 events per second on a 350Mhz Macintosh G3 computer; on a 650Mhz Dell Pentium III, the speed is around 3000 events per second.
-Typical human coders can reliably produce about 40 events per day, so TABARI running on a G3 does in a second what a human coder does in about three months.
+Typical human coders can reliably produce about 40 events per day, so TABARI running on a G3 does in one second what a human coder does in about three months.
 This is wall-clock speedup of around a factor of 7.8-million.

 We have experimented with coding a variety of texts, including specialized regional sources in English and German (Gerner et al 1994).
 Most of our initial work was with Reuters News Service lead sentences.
 The lead is usually a simple declarative sentence that summarizes the article, e.g., "The United Arab Emirates welcomed a resumption of formal diplomatic ties between Egypt and Syria after a 12-year rift."
 Reuters articles are quite short and a complex political interaction generates dozens of leads.
 In our later work, the system has been employed successfully to code full newswire stories.
 In regions of the world that are less intensely reported than the Middle East-notably Africa-full story coding is essential; Schrodt and Gerner (1998) provide a system comparison of leadsentence and full-story coding.
+KEDS's coding on the Middle East has been validated against both the textual record and human-coded events and found no systematic biases in machine coding (Schrodt and Gerner 1994).
+When the human and machine-coded data are used in statistical tests, the results are almost indistinguishable except for differences due to the higher number of events in the machine-coded data.
 Our work at Kansas generated data primarily on the Middle East, with some additional work by graduate students focusing on West Africa and the Horn of Africa.
-Research projects using KEDS at other institutions have looked at the Balkans, Korea, Northern Ireland, and global trade relations.
+Research projects using KEDS at other institutions have looked at the Balkans, Central American, Korea, and Northern Ireland.